 In 1907, Heinz started producing 12 million bottles of ketchup per year, exporting all over the world.
 The packaging of Heinz Ketchup is perhaps as iconic as the contents and the wide variety of bottles used over the years mirrors the very similar brand development of Coca-Cola.

 Heinz Tomato Ketchup is clearly very popular.
 As of 2012, there are more than 650 million bottles of Heinz Tomato Ketchup being sold every year throughout the world.

 Heinz introduced its iconic octagonal glass bottle in 1889 and the bottle was patented in 1890.
 The octagonal glass bottle is still in use today.
 Like HP Sauce, the ketchup has high viscosity so dispensing from glass bottles can be difficult.
 Tapping the glass bottle seems to aid pouring.
 On its website, Heinz suggests that the best place to tap the bottle is on the “57” mark.

-Many other varieties of packaging of Heinz Tomato ketchup are available including the “upside-down”squeezable bottle.
-Like HP Sauce Heinz has tested an sold many different variation of the basic ketchup including organic and lower salt versions.
+Many other varieties of packaging of Heinz Tomato Ketchup are available including the “upside-down”squeezable bottle.
+Like HP Sauce, Heinz has tested an sold many different variation of the basic ketchup including organic and lower salt versions.

 In March 2015 KraftHeinz cause a slight ripple of frenzy on social media was asked to vote in the Red vs. Brown after the votes were counted it was reported that first place had been taken by Heinz Tomato Ketchup securing 51% of the vote.
 So Red sells more and won by 1%.
 Still not good enough to change my alliegiance!

 I guess the only real winner in this contest is KraftHeinz as they own both brands along with many other family favourite sauces.
 For guests with diverse tastes perhaps the only way is to serve both!

-Photo from KraftHeinz
+Photo from KraftHeinz and The Birmingham Post